 The fellowship begins November 2nd, 2017 with an introductory event in Berlin together with the German fellows.
 This is followed by a fellowship lasting at least two months with a German media outlet.

 The branch of the media (newspaper, radio, TV, magazine) will be selected by the fellows, and the actual place of work will then be decided by the organiser in consultation with the fellows.
 There will be the possibility to extend the stay on an individual basis.

 After preliminary selection, the finalists might be invited for a selection interview.
 Legal action in respect of the final decision shall be barred.
-Notification will be sent to the successful candidates by end of August 2016.
+Notification will be sent to the successful candidates by mid August 2017.